eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/development-view/contracts-and-policies.md

 ## OVERVIEW

 *Data* and *calculation services* must be bound to the knowledge graph by *binding agents*.
 To make the bindings accessible to the Knowledge Agents, they must be registered as a *graph assets* at the EDC connector.
 In addition, when providing a skill, this must be registered as a *skill asset* at the EDC connector.
-For both cases, policiy and contract definitions are also needed.
+For both cases, policies and contract definitions are also needed.

 ## GRAPH ASSETS